 Victoria's share of the Basin

-Of the 77,000 kilometres of rivers in the Basin, Victoria is home to part of the Murray River and its Victorian tributaries including the Kiewa, Ovens, Broken, Goulburn, Campaspe and Loddon river systems.
+Of the 77,000 kilometres of rivers in the Basin, those that flow through Victoria include part of the River Murray and its tributaries (the Kiewa, Ovens, Broken, Goulburn, Campaspe and Loddon river systems).

-The network of rivers, wetlands and floodplains is habitat to ancient river red gums and many plants and animals, with more than 400 high value wetlands in 30 wetland systems across Victoria's north.
+These networks of rivers, wetlands and floodplains are habitat to ancient river red gums and many plants and animals, with more than 400 high value wetlands in 30 wetland systems across Victoria's north.

 These range from large areas of floodplain, such as the Barmah and Gunbower forests, to small wetlands on farms and public land.